jacksongoode/carbonation/README.md

 ## How?

-It does so by leverage the [NewsCatcher API](https://newscatcherapi.com/) to retrieve articles and summaries from the most popular news publishers.
+It does so by leveraging the [NewsCatcher API](https://newscatcherapi.com/) to retrieve articles and summaries from the most popular news publishers.

 Built with Flask, Next.js, and serverless Postgres.